 While meaningless, Pop-Tarts’ advertising borders on relentless.

 Kellogg has invested heavily in the Pop-Tarts brand.
 And, although it misses the boat on meaning, it more than makes up for it in frequency.

 Innovation in Pop-Tarts

-The category of breakfast bars represents a mix of granola bars, energy bars, protein bars and cereal bars.
-Kellogg’s Nutri-Gran Bars are the market leader, reaping more than $112 million in 2017.
-General Mills Milk ‘ Cereal Bars, Quaker Fruit & Oatmeal, the Special K bar and Slim Fast Sank Options make up the top five.
+The category of breakfast bars represents a mix of granola bars, energy bars, protein bars, and cereal bars.
+Kellogg’s Nutri-Gran Bars are the market leader, reaping over $112 million in 2017.
+General Mills Milk ‘ Cereal Bars, Quaker Fruit & Oatmeal, the Special K bar, and Slim Fast Sank Options comprise the top five.

 So, bars like the Cinnamon Toast Crunch Milk and other cereal bars (Cocoa Puffs and Honey Nut Cheerios also have a version) position against traditional cereal.

 “When you don’t have time for a bowl of Cocoa Puffs, take it on the go with you.”
 Even Quaker’s cereal bars are similarly positioned.

 There are a whole host of protein, energy, and fiber bars on the meal replacement side.
 This is the area with the most growth potential.
 For example, as healthy and on-the-go converge, Clif Bar promotes its Mojo Bar as “Energize your day.”